-298 SELECTED TOPICS IN WATERWASTEWATER TECHNOLOGY 1-4 UNITS
+298 SELECTED TOPICS IN WATER/WASTEWATER TECHNOLOGY 1-4 UNITS

 Selected topics in Water/Wastewater Technology not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
 May be offered in a seminar, lecture and/or laboratory format.
-Credit/No Credit only.

-Non-associate degree applicable.
+Pass/No Pass only.
+Non-degree applicable.